 - Houseplants save energy by improving the microclimate

-Unfortunately, eFIG is no longer available online, but we still have the extensive PDF document with all the summaries of the studies.
-We are happy to make it available for download here .
+eFIG is unfortunately no longer available online, but we still have the extensive PDF document with all the summaries of the studies.
+We are happy to provide it here for download.

-Unfortunately, we are not aware of a similar summary of recent research results - although such a summary would be extremely desirable.
-So, if anyone has a relevant tip or would like to take on this work, we would be delighted to hear from you.
+Unfortunately, we are not aware of a similar summary of recent research findings - although such a thing would be highly desirable.
+So, if anyone has a relevant tip or would like to take on this work: We look forward to hearing from you.